magomimmo/modern-cljs/doc/tutorial-18.md

 user=>
 ```

-To exit the nREPL just run `user=>(quit)`.
+To exit the nREPL just run `user=>(quit)` as usual.

 ### A little bit of bREPL automation

 Even if we have been able to create a bREPL session on top of an nREPL
-session, the need to require the `cljs.repl.browser` namespace and to
-programmatically create a new bREPL session each time we need to
+session, the need to programmatically create a new bREPL session each
-launch it is very boring.
+time we need to launch it is very boring.

-One possible solution for automating that boring activity is to use
+One possible solution for automating such boring activity is to use
 the `:injections` option of [Leiningen][5] as follows:

 ```clj